1. Funding

 J.B.C.
 Watkins Award: Architecture

 The J.B.C.
-Watkins Award: Architecture is offered to an architectural student from Canada wishing to pursue postgraduate studies in another country, ideally Denmark, Norway, Sweden or Iceland.
+Watkins Fellowship: Architecture is offered to an individual who has completed a bachelor’s or master’s degree in architecture in Canada and who will pursue postgraduate studies in another country, ideally Denmark, Norway, Sweden or Iceland.

 This award is funded by a bequest from the late John B.C.
 Watkins.